cloud-gov/federalist.18f.gov/pages/for-federalist-developers/cloud-gov-setup.md

 The next pieces of Federalist that need to be deployed will depend on certain AWS resources.
 That makes this a good time to provision the AWS resources that are needed:

 - An RDS instance for the database
-- A Redis instance for the session store
 - An S3 bucket for storing the sites' files
 - An SQS queue for build messages